open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 In existing sampling systems, sampling probabilities like 1%, 10%, and 75% are common, and it should be possible to express these without interpolation.
 There is also a need for consistent sampling in the collection path (outside of the head-sampling paths) and using inherent randomness in the traceID is a less-expensive solution than referencing a custom `r-value` from the tracestate in every span.
 This proposal introduces a new value with the key `th` as a replacement for the `p` value in the previous specification.
-The `p` value is limited to powers of two, while this proposal is not.
+The `p` value is limited to powers of two, while the `th` value in this proposal supports a large range of values.
-This allows for the continued expression of randomness using `r-value` as specified there using the key `r`.
+This proposal allows for the continued expression of randomness using `r-value` as specified there using the key `r`.
 To distinguish the cases, this proposal uses the key `rv`.

 In order to make consistent sampling decisions across the entire path of the trace, two values SHOULD be propagated with the trace:

 1. A _random_ (or pseudo-random) 56-bit value, called `R` below.
 2. A 56-bit trace _threshold_ as expressed in the TraceState, called `T` below. `T` represents the minimum threshold that was applied in all previous consistent sampling stages.
 If the current sampling stage applies a lower threshold than any stage before, it has to update (decrease) the threshold correspondingly.

+Here is an example involving three participants A, B, and C:

+A -> B -> C

+where -> indicates a parent -> child relationship.

+A uses consistent probability sampling with a sampling rate of 0.25.
+B uses consistent probability sampling with a sampling rate of 0.5.
+C uses a parent-based sampler.

+When A samples a span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to 0x40 0000 0000 0000.
+When A does not sample a span, its outgoing traceparent will have the 'sampled' flag UNSET but the 'th' in its outgoing tracestate will still be set to 0x40 0000 0000 0000.
+When B samples a span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to 0x80 0000 0000 0000.
+C (being a parent based sampler) samples a span purely based on its parent (B in this case), it will use the sampled flag to make the decision.
+Its outgoing 'th' value will continue to reflect what it got from B (0x80 0000 0000 0000), and this is useful to understand its adjusted count.

+This design requires that as a given span progresses along its collection path, `th` is non-increasing (and, in particular, must be decreased at stages that apply lower sampling probabilities).
+It does not, however, restrict a span's initial `th` in any way (e.g., relating it to that of its parent, if it has one).
+It is acceptable for B to have a greater initial `th` than A has.
+It would not be ok if some later-stage sampler increased A's `th`.

 The system has the following invariant: